 While we fully admit that our constellation of tests don’t capture every single possible situation out there, we feel that our scores will adequately reflect the quality of each camera — especially given how much goes into each test.
 In instances where there are multiple cameras per phone, we record the best results from the most capable module.

-Once our objective testing is done, we take the phones out on the town to see how they perform in a standard set of situations.
-Nothing like using a camera in the real world to highlight shortcomings.
+Once we’ve set up each phone and are ready, we take the phones out on the town to see how they perform in a standard set of situations.
+Nothing like using a camera in the real world to highlight shortcomings, right?
 While you may not be enthralled with every shot, keep in mind we’re stressing the limits of a camera that by all accounts shouldn’t work at all due to the physics of the situation.

 The advent of AI cameras and computational photography throws a wrench into the gears of our testing, as cameras tend to behave differently when these features are enabled.
 Additionally, these features also seek to eliminate the need for post-processing, applying machine learning to what makes a photo more pleasing to the eye.